-If you sit with your Instagram account and hope to get followed up by people automatically itself, you will wait for a long time.
+If you sit with your Instagram account and hope to get followed by people automatically, that’s not gonna happen.

-Looking at the statistic, 30% of Internet users are on Instagram.
-This platform has the highest level of engagement with the brands now.
-It may seem like you just need to jump in and post the beautiful pictures, but in fact, it takes more than just those things mentioned above.
+Looking at the statistics, 30% of Internet users are on Instagram.
+This platform has the highest level of engagement with brands now.
+It may seem like you just need to jump in and post beautiful pictures, but in fact, it takes more than just the things mentioned above.

 There are plenty of tips on the Internet on how to grow an Instagram account organically.
 However, many of them work with massive accounts and won’t work well with a micro ones.

-The first thousand followers on any social media is usually the hardest one because people barely pay attention to the small accounts.
+The first thousand followers on any social media are usually the hardest to get because people barely pay attention to small accounts.

-People who follow and interact with you on Insagram, are most usually your friends.
-That’s almost cool if it’s your personal account, but for growing your business or personal brand not enough.
+People who follow and interact with you on Instagram, are most usually your friends.
+That’s almost cool if it’s your personal account, but for growing your business or personal brand-not enough.

-There are two parts what you can take advantage of when you create your profile:
+There are two parts that you can take advantage of when you create your profile:

-For your business pages – it’s the name of your business or if you create the thematic account, include the keyword there so it will be searchable.
+For your business pages – it’s the name of your business or if you create a thematic account, include the keyword there so it will be searchable.

 For the Name field, include your keyword there too: something, which briefly describes your business or your target audience.

 There is no need to double-write your name in the Name field, but you can do it if you like and still add 1-2 keywords for your business.